NaseatMAN/dgc-api-guidelines/docs/api/api-guide.md

 - Use ISO 8601 UTC for timestamps: `2024-10-01T13:45:30Z`.
 - Avoid nulls when possible; omit optional fields if not set.
 - Use strong, stable IDs and include `id` for resources.
-- Use `etag` for concurrency when applicable.
+- Use `etag` for concurrency when applicable; require `If-Match` on updates and support `If-None-Match` for conditional `GET` where caching is allowed.

 Create request: